Axone-Universe/axone-sveltekit/README.md

 - To add an admin, open neo4j browser through the desktop admin.
 - Then on the left-hand menu on the databases tab, change DB to 'system'
 - Then run this query:

 ```
 CALL dbms.security.createUser('axone-admin', 'password');
 CALL dbms.security.addRoleToUser('admin', 'axone-admin');
 ```

 - To test, start a DBMS and use 'bolt://localhost:7687' as the url
   - The password and db-user can be left blank because authentication is diabled

+Install APOC plugin to use it's stored procedures

+- After creating your database, go to the Manage screen, and then the Plugins tab.
+- Click Install in the APOC box and wait until you see the "Installed" message.

 ## Building